-For example, as of this writing, the December, 2015 NYMEX crude oil contract is trading $44.85.
-If I bought a Swap, I would be setting my contract price at $44.85.
-On November 20th, 2015, this contract will settle, and the difference between my $44.85 and the NYMEX Final Settlement price that day, will be the amount exchanged between me and my counterparty.
-If the contract settles at $45.35, since I bought the Swap, I would be selling it back at that price for a profit of $0.50 and, my counterparty would pay me $0.50 per contract (1,000 Bbl), or $500.
-On the other hand, if the contract settled at $44.35, I would be selling the contracts back at a loss of ($0.50) and I would pay my counterparty $0.50 per contract, or $500.
-The calculations are the same as those shown in Lesson 9's hedging spreadsheet.
+For example, as of this writing, the December 2019 NYMEX crude oil contract is trading $62.69.
+If I bought a swap, I would be setting my contract price at $62.69.
+On November 20th, 2019, this contract will settle, and the difference between my $62.69 and the NYMEX Final Settlement price that day, will be the amount exchanged between me and my counterparty.
+If the contract settles at $63.19, since I bought the swap, I would be selling it back at that price for a profit of $0.50 per contract and, my counterparty would pay me $0.50 per contract (1,000 Bbl), or $500.
+On the other hand, if the contract settled at $62.19, I would be selling the contracts back at a loss of ($0.50) and I would pay my counterparty $0.50 per contract, or $500.
+The calculations are the same as those shown in Lesson 7's hedging spreadsheet.

-The advantage of using Swaps for hedging is that you can achieve the same price protection without actually having to buy or sell NYMEX contracts.
-And, you can work with Brokers either by phone ("Voice" Brokers) or through an electronic trading platform such as "The Intercontinental Exchange (ICE)".
+As we learned in previous lessons, Futures contracts are standard contracts.
+However, swaps can be customized.
+This is another advantage of swaps that make them popular.
+The advantage of using swaps for hedging is that you can achieve the same price protection without actually having to buy or sell NYMEX contracts.
+And you can work with brokers either by phone ("Voice" Brokers) or through an electronic trading platform such as "The Intercontinental Exchange (ICE)".

-In a previous lesson and, in the textbook, we discussed the fact that physical entities wishing to hedge must take a position in the financial market which is the opposite of their physical position.
+In a previous lesson and in the textbook, we discussed the fact that physical entities wishing to hedge must take a position in the financial market which is the opposite of their physical position.
 For instance, a crude oil producer is "long" the commodity.
 Therefore, in order to execute a proper hedge, they must go "short" in the financial derivative they choose.
-In Lesson 9, I presented how the physical and financial prices interact in a hedge.
-The same applies to Swaps as to the NYMEX contracts themselves.
+In Lesson 7, I presented how the physical and financial prices interact in a hedge.
+The same applies to swaps as to the NYMEX contracts themselves.